 What if we returned that friend's call?
 You know the one?
 S he was in a less than idyllic marriage for a very long time, something she wasn't proud of.
 Eventually, she left him, rebuilt her life, and is completely different now

 I'm positive you'd enjoy her company over a cup of coffee

 What if we took a minute to ask someone how their day was?
-You know the one?
-He used everything and everyone he could for a number of years .. something he wasn't proud of.
-Eventually he decided to rebuild his life .. and is different now
+Do you know the one?
+He used everything and everyone he could for several years, something he wasn't proud of.
+Eventually, he decided to rebuild his life and is different now

 “When was the last time I got to hug him?
 When he hugged me back?
 I wish I could remember”

-Two kindred spirits .. who've been to the brink .. together .. and also alone .. said good-by .. on the front stoop of a place offering a sanctuary of peace .. for those brave enough to rebuild their lives.
+Two kindred spirits who've been to the brink, together, and also alone; saying good-by on the front stoop of a place offering a sanctuary of peace for those brave enough to rebuild their lives.
 I can't help but wonder if we ever stop rebuilding.

 Each hoping to be a blessing to someone else along the way

-The key here is good chocolate .. then a gentle touch bringing a short list of common ingredients together.
+The key here is good chocolate, then a gentle touch bringing a short list of common ingredients together.
 Along with a bit of patience required to let the pudding cool and set.
 The last piece makes all the difference.
-Time in the refrigerator allows the pudding to set into the most wonderful chocolate cloud imaginable .. that's the consistency of whipped frosting.
+Time in the refrigerator allows the pudding to set into the most wonderful chocolate cloud imaginable; the consistency of whipped frosting.

 ~ Adapted from The Enchanted Broccoli Forest by Mollie Katzen